DevExpress/testcafe/docs/articles/documentation/guides/concepts/browsers.md

 > Important!
 TestCafe relies on a user agent string to emulate browser behavior.
 Tests are not guaranteed to run correctly if you specify a user agent that is invalid or [not supported by TestCafe](#browser-support).

-You need to escape special characters in the user agent string when you specify it in the command line or inside your application.
+You need to escape special characters in the user agent string when you specify it in the command line or in your application.
 These characters include:

 * `\` (backslash)
 * `'` (single quote)